How to Become a Fire Investigator – In 5 Steps

 This is due to retirements, switching careers, and positions within the field.

-In fact, the increasing number of openings as a Fire Investigator is more likely than any other career in the same field.
+The increasing number of openings as a Fire Investigator is more likely than any other career in the same field.

 Look for fire departments and law enforcement offices that have a large area to cover, this will provide more chances for open positions.